OpenIPC/msposd/README.md

 ```
 msposd  --master /dev/ttyS2 --baudrate 115200 --channels 7 --out 127.0.0.1:14555 -osd -r 20 --ahi 1 -v
 ```
-Will read on  UART2 with baudrade 115200 and will listen for values in RC channel 7 that come from the Remote Control via Flight Controller.
+Read on  UART2 with baudrade 115200 and listen for value changes of RC channel 7 that come from the Remote Control via Flight Controller.
 Every time the value is changed with more than 5% the bash script ```channels.sh {Channel} {Value}``` will be started with params provided.
 Forward MSP to UDP port 14555 so that it can be handled by wfb-ng and send to the ground.
-Draw Artificial Horizon Indicator Ladder, with colour coded vertical steps Refresh rate of the OSD is limited to 20, this depends on the FC and MSP DisplayPort implementation, usually it is between 12 to 17.
+Draw Artificial Horizon Indicator Ladder, with colour coded vertical steps.
+Refresh rate of the OSD is limited to 20, this depends on the FC and MSP DisplayPort implementation, usually it is between 12 to 17.

 Font files for every Flight control firmwares have two versions - for 720p and for 1080p resolutions.
 They should be named font_hd.png and font.png respectively and saved in /usr/bin folder on the cam
 They are different for every FC, choose the appropriate pair.